-Apply privacy to your domain name
+Apply privacy to my domain name?

 You can apply privacy to the visible data in your domain name registration.
 This protects your personal information in the .nz domain namespace.
 Find out how.

 Step 1: Is your domain name being used for significant trade?
-If it is not, consider adding privacy
+If it is not, consider adding privacy.

 Only .nz domain names registered to individuals can opt to have the Individual Registrant Privacy Option (IRPO).
 If you are an individual not involved in significant trade, we recommend that you think about adding this feature.